The Healthcare Law Review: United Arab Emirates

 With Law No. 22 of 2015, the emirate of Dubai was the first to promulgate a law to govern public–private partnership (PPP) projects.
 This Law was aimed at a wide range of PPP projects, but its application has been slow because of the absence of detailed procedures; these procedures are expected to be issued by the government soon.

-The UAE healthcare sector may not expand as rapidly as previously forecast but opportunities within the wider healthcare sector, such as lifesciences and medical technology are expected to grow.
+As the UAE emerges into a post-covid-19 environment, the healthcare sector is expected to expand rapidly through a combination of public and private investment and a realignment of some of the larger groups.
+The year 2021 is already seeing significant restructuring, along with merger and acquisition activity.
+Opportunities within the wider healthcare sector, such as life sciences and medical technology, are expected to grow exponentially.
 Regulators have adopted a series of long-term initiatives to create a healthcare sector that will be fit for purpose and guide the sustainable growth of this sector, supported by a legal framework created with reference to equivalent laws in other international jurisdictions and creating an environment where private and foreign investment can thrive.

 1 Andrea Tithecott is a partner at Al Tamimi & Company.

 2 Article 19 UAE Constitution of 1971, as amended.

 4 Federal Decree by Law No. (24) of 2020 Amending Certain Provisions of Federal Law No. 6 of 2007 On the Establishment of the Insurance Authority and the Regulation of its Operations.

 5 Law No. 23 of 2005 concerning Health Insurance in the Emirate of Abu Dhabi and the Implementing Regulation.

 6 Law No. 11 of 2013 regarding Health Insurance in the Emirate of Dubai.